Adrianjewell91/how-to-code/README.md

     - Put yourself in lots of situations where people point out a test case that you hadn’t thought of yourself, and you feel embarrassed that you didn’t think of that yourself.
 Then you will remember to think "outside the box" next time.
     - Question the assumptions you are making about the problem.
 2. Coming up with strategies:
-    - Think of more test cases.
-If you can't visualize the steps or explain it, then do simpler test cases and gradually get more complex.
-Come up with the simplest set of inputs and explanation for it, and then build out gradually more complete set of test cases and a solution to that set.
+    - Think of more test cases and observe how they are similar.
+Then use these similarities to explan how you get from the inputs to the outputs.
+If you can't visualize the steps or explain them, then do simpler test cases and gradually get more complex.
     - Write it out: Write out the steps that your mind takes in English.
 Write it all down.
     - Draw Pictures (Why is bubble sort called bubble sort?)
     - Subdivide the problem: If you can get "halfway" to the answer, then that is a good start.
-Try to break the problem into smaller chunks.
+Try to break the problem into smaller and smaller chunks.
-    - If you have an idea: Flesh it out and explore the idea to see what happens.
+    - If you have an idea, no matter how vague or wierd: Flesh it out and explore the idea to see what happens.
 3. Pick a solution: Be evaluated on your judgement many times over and over again.
 Learn about Time and Space Complexity.
 4. Pseudo-Code: Lots of coding and reading solutions.
 5. Code and Test: Lots of coding and reading solutions.
-    - Take a Code Syntax Course of Codecademy.com
+    - Take a Programming Langauge Course on Codecademy.com.
-    - If your code doesn't work, debug the code by putting print statements at various places in the code.
+    - If your code doesn't work, debug the code by putting print statements at various places in the code to see the state of the program at that moment in time.
     - If you're reading a solution and you don't understand it, do the code out on paper.
 Do not take shortcuts.
 "Doing the code" means stepping through the code, line by line, tracking all the variables.
 If you do this, you will understand the code, and you will gain insight.

-Profound lessons:
+Profound statements:
 1. We have ideas before we understand them.
-That is, when you have an idea, you actually must explore it and try it out before you know what you actually meant by the thought.
+That is, when you have an idea, you actually must explore it and try it out before you know what you actually comprehend what you meant.
 2. We often cannot run understand code by reading it.
 We must run the code or do it out by hand.
 3. Probably, you don't understand the code you wrote, you must do the code to understand it.